Miss World 2018

 Miss World 2018 was the 68th edition of the Miss World pageant, held at the Sanya City Arena in Sanya, China, on 8 December 2018.

-Manushi Chhillar of India crowned Vanessa Ponce of Mexico as her successor at the end of the event.
+At the end of the event, Manushi Chhillar of India crowned Vanessa Ponce of Mexico as her successor at the end of the event.
 It is the first victory of Mexico in the history of the pageant.
+Runner-Up was Nicolene Limsnukan of Thailand.

 Returns, and, withdrawals

 This edition saw the return of Barbados, Belarus, Czech Republic, Guinea-Bissau, Haiti, Latvia, Luxembourg, Malaysia, Martinique, Puerto Rico, Sierra Leone and Uganda; Barbados, Luxembourg and Martinique in 2014 and Belarus, Czech Republic, Guinea-Bissau, Haiti, Latvia, Malaysia, Puerto Rico, Sierra Leone and Uganda in 2016.

 Cape Verde, Côte d'Ivoire, Fiji, Guinea, Israel, Liberia, Macau, Romania, Seychelles, Sweden, Tunisia and Uruguay, withdrew from the competition.